 Can I Really Weld Brass Using MIG?

-The melting point of brass ranges between 900 to 940 degrees Fahrenheit.
-That means brass is a metal with lower melting point.
 But the material is prone to buildup porosity and crack once you divide the alloys.
 It is crucial to use ideal shielding gas and filler wire for successful welding.

-The filler metal you choose must have enough zinc to avoid or minimize burnout issues.
-More importantly, you want to use a low heat input due to the high arc temperature.
+More importantly, you need to use a low heat input due to the high arc temperature.
 Keeping the weld in a flat position is necessary to avoid manipulating the weld puddle.
 You should keep attention while welding metals with lower melting point, as it may melt away if extended power is employed.

 How to MIG Weld Brass (Step by Step)